Harvard rescinds fellowship offer to leading rights activist

 Kenneth Roth, who was the executive director of Human Rights Watch, or HRW, until last year, was recruited by the Harvard Kennedy School’s Carr Center for Human Rights Policy to become a fellow and he accepted.
 But a few weeks later, in July, Roth said the center called and told him that the dean of the school, Douglas Elmendorf, had not approved it.

 Roth said he wasn’t given a reason but believes it was due to his and his group’s criticism of Israel.
-It is unclear why it took six months the decision to become public, though The Nation reported on the issue last week.
+It is unclear why it took six months for the decision to become public, though The Nation reported on the issue last week.

-A son of a Jewish refugee from Nazi Germany, Ross acknowledges that his work has made him enemies around the world.
+A son of a Jewish refugee from Nazi Germany, Roth acknowledges that his work has made him enemies around the world.
 In a brief conversation with Elmendorf before his fellowship was denied, Roth said he told the dean that he had been sanctioned by the Russian and Chinese governments and “was pretty sure the Israeli government detests me.
 That turned out to be the kiss of death.”

 Over the years, the group has issued a number of reports saying that Israel appears to have committed war crimes against the Palestinians.

-Note: This story was updated to correct two instances in which Roth was referred to as “Ross.”